LaunchAcademy/make_it_so/README.md

 make_it_so sinatra <app_name>
 ```

-By default, the generator, will create a sinatra root complete with an RSpec configuration.
+By default, the generator will create a sinatra root complete with an RSpec configuration.

 ### Gosu